 Read the note titled An Introduction to MRP (with Practice Problems).
 This note will be uploaded to the course website after class.
+This note provides additional detail on MRP beyond what is covered in class.
+For the purposes of this course you are only responsible for the detail covered during the class session.

 CLASS 10.
-18 APRIL TOYOTA PRODUCTION SYSTEM
+23 APRIL TOYOTA PRODUCTION SYSTEM

 Prepare Toyota Motor Manufacturing for case discussion.
-Think about the following question: